 B.S.
-Degree in Sport Management
+Degree with a Major in Sport Management

 The University of West Georgia Sport Management program is designed to serve society by developing responsible leaders for the world of sport business.
 It is our goal to be recognized for our: